loopyweb/loopyweb/README.md

 ## Hi there 👋
-🌱 I’m currently learning ...basic cybersecurity skills 🔭 I’m currently working on a sports analysis program
+🌱 I’m currently learning basic cybersecurity skills

+ 🔭 Working on a sports analysis program
 <!--
 **loopyweb/loopyweb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.